2021 Kansas State Wildcats football team: No. 11 Baylor

-In the previous week's game, Baylor defeated the then-ranked #4 Oklahoma Sooners 27–14.
+In the previous week's game, Baylor defeated the then-ranked No. 4 Oklahoma Sooners 27–14.

 Baylor took the lead early in the game when they took advantage of a dropped punt and scored.
 Baylor held the lead for the rest of the game.
 Kansas State was able to close the lead to seven points but never took the lead.
 During the game, both teams replaced their starting quarterbacks.
 The final score was Baylor 20, Kansas State 10.